junegunn/myvim/README.md

 Why?
 ----

-You want to have the same Vim environment on whichever server you connect to.
+You want your Vim settings and plugins on whichever server you connect to.
 But having your .vimrc on GitHub or Bitbucket is usually not enough.
 Because:

-- You need Git and free access to public network to install plugins from GitHub
+- You need Git and free access to internet
-- Even when both conditions are met, installing plugins can be time-consuming
+- Even when both conditions are met, downloading plugins can be time-consuming
-- You don't want to impose your personal preferences on others when using shared accounts on servers
+- When the user account on the server is shared among coworkers, you need to restore the default configuration every time when you're done

 How does it work?
 -----------------

-`myvim` creates a tar archive of your .vimrc and .vim directory and append it to a small bash script that temporarily swaps the existing .vim directory on the system with the one from the archive to reproduce your Vim environment.
+`myvim` creates a tar archive of your .vimrc and .vim directory and append it to a small bash script that temporarily swaps the existing .vim directory on the system with the one from the archive and starts Vim with your usual settings and plugins.

 Limitation
 ----------